FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 7.1 The Modern Sales Canon

-The lineage runs clean: Rackham's SPIN Selling (1988) established diagnostic questioning; Bosworth's Solution Selling (1994) added pain-chain selling; Schultz and Doerr's Rainmaking Conversations (2011) introduced the RAIN framework (Rapport / Aspirations & Afflictions / Impact / New Reality); Dixon and Adamson's Challenger Sale (2011, CEB) introduced the parallel insight thesis with the Teach / Tailor / Take Control model; Insight Selling (2014) then empirically validated the Challenger thesis with independent 700-deal research AND added the operational 9-behavior playbook.
+The lineage runs clean: Rackham's SPIN Selling (1988) established diagnostic questioning; Bosworth's Solution Selling (1994) added pain-chain selling; Schultz and Doerr's Rainmaking Conversations (2011) introduced the RAIN framework (Rapport / Aspirations & Afflictions / Impact / New Reality); Dixon and Adamson's The Challenger Sale (2011, CEB) introduced the insight thesis with its Teach / Tailor / Take Control model; and Insight Selling (2014) then empirically validated that thesis with independent 700-deal buyer-side research while adding the operational 9-behavior playbook.
+Anthony Iannarino's Eat Their Lunch (2018) and the modern Pavilion and Sales Hacker curricula descend from this stack.

 7.2 The Parallel-Volume Problem

-Both Challenger and Insight Selling landed in the same 24-month window, and the market remembered Challenger and forgot Insight Selling — largely because CEB had a massive distribution machine and RAIN Group is a boutique.
-The irony: Insight Selling's research is methodologically tighter (buyer-side surveys vs.
+Challenger and Insight Selling both rode the same insight-selling wave — Challenger in 2011, Insight Selling three years later in 2014 — and the market remembered Challenger while forgetting Insight Selling, largely because CEB had a massive distribution machine and RAIN Group is a boutique.
+The irony: Insight Selling's research is arguably methodologically tighter (buyer-side surveys vs. CEB's rep-side surveys), and its 9-behavior playbook is more directly actionable than Challenger's 5 rep profiles.

 Frameworks at a Glance